Cannonsburg, Kentucky: Health

 Cannonsburg is served by Bellefonte Primary & Urgent Care (12470 U.S. Route 60).
 Formerly Bellefonte Primary Care, the facility added urgent care services in 2009.

 Transportation

 Cannonsburg acts as one of three access points for Interstate 64 (Kentucky), connecting the Ashland area to Lexington, Kentucky, and Huntington, West Virginia, via U.S. Route 60 and Kentucky Route 180.
 Ashland's other access points are through Catlettsburg via U.S. Route 23 (Kentucky), and Coalton via a two-lane section of US 60.

 Improvements

 Interstate 64's Exit 185 was completed at KY 180 in 1965.
 KY 180 was replaced with a new four-lane section from its junction with US 60 to just north of I-64 in 1977.
-KY 180 formerly curved to the right just north of the intersection with I-64, then followed what is now KY 3291 past Boyd County High School to Cannonsburg Road, where it merged onto that road until its terminus at US 60 near Walmart.
+KY 180 formerly curved to the right just north of the intersection with I-64, then followed what is now KY 3291 past Boyd County High School to Cannonsburg Road, where it merged onto that road until its terminus at US 60.